-So, do Golden Retrievers bite?
-Yes – Golden Retrievers, like most dogs, have a natural tendency to bite.
-But because these dogs were bred to retrieve injured game birds using their soft mouths, it’s in their instincts to bite.
-Still, Golden Retrievers don’t usually bite hard and are among the safest dogs to be around.
+Golden Retrievers, like most dog breeds, have a natural tendency to bite.
+But because these dogs were bred to retrieve game birds, it’s in their instincts to bite.
+However, Golden Retrievers don’t bite hard because they were bred with “soft mouths” as to not damage the game when retrieving.
+They are still among the safest dogs to be around.

-When measured on a scale from 1 to 10, the propensity of Golden Retrievers to bite is next to zero – probably only about 2.
+When measured on a scale from 1 to 10, the propensity of Golden Retrievers to bite is next to zero – and at most, probably only about 2.
 Combined with their sweet-nature and a “golden attack” is very unlikely.
-Let’s further explore.
+Read on to learn more.

 RECOMMENDED: 5 Colors of Golden Retrievers